psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p273

 Old Yorkshire Customs (6th S. vi.
+146).

-146). — The practice of placing a plate of salt on the breast of a corpse is a general one among the labouring classes of Dudley and that district, though there it is done not with the object indicated by Mr. Chapman, but with the idea that it acts as a disinfectant and purifies the apartment.
+The practice of placing a plate of salt on the breast of a corpse is a general one among the labouring classes of Dudley and that district, though there it is done not with the object indicated by Mr. Chapman, but with the idea that it acts as a disinfectant and purifies the apartment.
 B. R.

-The custom to which my firend Mr. Chapman refers is perhaps more common than he supposes.
+The custom to which my friend Mr. Chapman refers is perhaps more common than he supposes.
 It was followed in my own house some years ago (without my previous knowledge or sanction), but I found that in addition to the plate of salt on the breast there was a larger vessel of salt under the bed on which the corpse was laid.
-I have always heard that the reason for placing the plate of salt on the breast was that given by Mr. Chapman's correspondent, who is, if I may guess at his identity, well acquainted with North Yorkshire tradition.
+I have always heard that the reason for placing the plate of salt on the breast was that given by Mr. Chapman's correspondent, who is, if I may guess at his identity, well acquainted with North Yorkshire traditions.
 C. G. C.
 Richmond, Yorkshire.

 I remember seeing a corpse some twenty years since at Lower Heyford, Oxfordshire, on the breast of which was placed a pewter plate containing salt.
 On inquiring for what purpose it was placed there the female in attendance said it was to prevent the corpse swelling.
 G. J. Dew.